Metacor/Minecraft-Speedrun-Guide/readme.md

 * *this can be used to Quickly Move Items into the Crafting Window, with minimal Mouse Movement*

 **Pick Block**: *Middle Mouse Button*
+* Swaps your currently Selected Hotbar Slot with the Item that your Crosshair is currently looking
-* Selects the Block your crosshair is currently looking at, if you have any of that Item in your Inventory
+	* *this is assuming that you any of that Item Type in your Inventory already*
 * *using Pick Block to select Beds, while One Cycling the Dragon is very useful*

 **Drop Item**: *Q*